The health and well being of the animals at Theater of the Sea takes precedence over all other interests.

 - a primary caretaker who is familiar with the individual, his diet, behavior, and appearance

-Animal Training PhilosophyTheater of the Sea’s caretakers:
+Animal Training PhilosophyTheater of the Sea’s animal caretakers:

 - strive to provide an enriching environment for each species housed at the facility.